What is safeguarding?

 • Enabling children to have optimum life chances and enter adulthood successfully.

-The main Government guidance setting out duties and responsibilities for all agencies and organisations who work with Children and Families is ‘Working Together to Safeguard Children’ which was published by the Department for Education in 2015; it provides guidance under the Children Acts 1989 and 2004.
+The main Government guidance setting out duties and responsibilities for all agencies and organisations who work with Children and Families is ‘Working Together to Safeguard Children’ which was published by the Department for Education in 2015; This legistlation was updated in December 2020 and now states that consent is not required prior to referring safeguarding concerns to statutory agencies in the best interests of protecting children from harm.
+It provides guidance under the Children Acts 1989 and 2004.

 ‘Working Together to Safeguard Children’ refers directly to Faith Communities and sets out the responsibilities and expectations of all churches and faith communities in safeguarding children and promoting their welfare.